deeperlearner/pytorch-template/README.md

 - ImageNet dataset (The data need to be downloaded by yourself)
 - Adult dataset

-Try `bash scripts/run/examples.sh run_all` to run example configs.
+Try `./scripts/run/examples.sh -r` to run example configs.

 ### Using config files
 Modify the configurations in `.json` config files, then run: